 For applications with "Direct Pay Accounts", workers shall not allow an application to deny if the customer does not provide landlord information within 30 days of the application date.
-Applications may need to be reinstated if denied incorrectly for not providing landlord information.
+Applications may need to be reinstated if denied incorrectly for not providing landlord information (see Section 6.3.2 for more information).
 Workers shall document in HE+ System Notes that the landlord or property management record was not added to the HE+ System since the applicant could not provide all three data elements (name, address, and phone number) and include any partial information provided.